Join Us & Get Wine 101 Course 75% Off

 Other Health Benefits of Wine (Especially Resveratrol)

-• Skin protection from UV radiation and melanoma
+• Skin protection from UV exposure

 A bunch of red grapes in a vineyard in Spain.
 Photo by Nacho Domínguez Argenta